Eschatologue/CM_wiki/docs/class/ranger/hunter.md

 You gain one of the following feature options of your choice.
 Whenever you finish a **:rest-short: Short** or **:rest-long: Long Rest**, you can replace the chosen option with the other one.

-***Escape the Horde.*** Opportunity Attacks have Disadvantage against you.
+**Escape the Horde**  Opportunity Attacks have Disadvantage against you.

-***Multiattack Defense.*** When a creature hits you with an attack roll, that creature has Disadvantage on all other attack rolls against you this turn.
+**Multiattack Defense**  When a creature hits you with an attack roll, that creature has Disadvantage on all other attack rolls against you this turn.

 ### Level 11: Superior Hunter's Prey